 9. The Icelandic flag’s colors represent: blue for mountains, red for fire and lava, and white for ice and snow.
 Its colors and design show its historical links with Norway.
 The use of the cross is a distinct feature of the flags of the Nordic countries.

-10. Despite its proximity to the Arctic Circle, Iceland’s climate is actually milder and more temperate than expected.
+10. Another one of those weird facts about Iceland is that despite its proximity to the Arctic Circle, Iceland’s climate is actually milder and more temperate than expected.
 The average temperature in winter is 0°C, and between 10°C to 20°C during summer.

 12. Vatnajökull is the largest glacier in Iceland with an area of about 8,100 square kilometers, which covers 8% of the country’s landmass.
 It is also the largest glacier in Europe.